andrew-levy/swiftui-react-native/README.md

 ## to do:

 - add swiftui versions
-- support modifiers prop and convert all existing props to modifiers
+- support modifiers object and function builder prop
-- get colors working
+- get colors working (pass from RN to swift)
 - support bindings + state/onchange
+- if js only, need to support mapping modifers to styles
-- ensure android fallbacks
+- ensure android fallbacks?
 - ensure tree shaking